d5000/trcmn-installscript/README.md

 	- Click OK
 	- You can now send only the selected amount.
 	- Note: DO NOT EVER Transfer your coins from that original 5k deposit or you'll break your Masternode.
-1. What is the password for the mn1 accounts?
+1. What is the password for the trcmn accounts?
 	- There is no default password.
 When you create a user it does not have a password yet, so you cannot login with that username until you create a password.
 There is one other way to act as a new user without its password.
-As root type `su - mn1`
+As root type `su - trcmn`
 	- You need to set a password for the user.
-Use the passwd command: `passwd mn1`
+Use the passwd command: `passwd trcmn`
 1. I get the following error: "Could not allocate vin"
 	- Make sure your wallet fully synced and UNLOCKED.
 	- Make sure the masternode address contains exactly 5000 coins.